The AI Doesn't Read Words. It Reads Numbers.

 Try It Yourself

 The best way to make this click is to see it live.
-Use OpenAI's free tokenizer tool at platform.openai.com/tokenizer — paste any text and watch it get split token by token, with each token highlighted in a different color.
+Use OpenAI's free tokenizer at platform.openai.com/tokenizer — paste any text and watch it split token by token.
+Try entering your full name in Arabic, then in English, and compare the counts.

 import tiktoken